joshbowling/que-libre/data/culting/five.md

 > What?

 > Look here, the wind turned to [#ezekiel-36-thru-39](./appendices/ezekiel-36-thru-39.md).
-See:

 	8.'But you, O mountains of Israel, will produce branches and fruit for my people Israel, for they will soon come home.

-	9 I am concerned for you and will look on you with favor; you will be plowed and sown,

-	10 and I will multiply the number of people upon you, even the whole house of Israel.
+9 I am concerned for you and will look on you with favor; you will be plowed and sown, 10 and I will multiply the number of people upon you, even the whole house of Israel.
 The towns will be inhabited and the ruins rebuilt.
 11 I will increase the number of men and animals upon you, and they will be fruitful and become numerous.
 I will settle people on you as in the past and will make you prosper more than before.
 Then you will know that I am the LORD.
 12 I will cause people, my people Israel, to walk upon you.
 They will possess you, and you will be their inheritance; you will never again deprive them of their children.

 > This sounds like it's already happened, right?